wp-plugins/media-library-assistant/readme.txt

 <h3>Field-level Markup Substitution Parameters</h3>

 Field-level substitution parameters let you access query arguments, custom fields, taxonomy terms, and attachment metadata for display in an MLA gallery.
-For these parameters, the value you code within the surrounding the ('[+') and ('+]') delimiters has three parts; the prefix, the field name and the optional ",single" indicator.
+For these parameters, the value you code within the surrounding the ('[+') and ('+]') delimiters has three parts; the prefix, the field name and, if desired, a formatting option.

 The <strong>prefix</strong> defines which type of field-level data you are accessing.
 It must immediately follow the opening ('[+') delimiter and end with a colon (':').
 There can be no spaces in this part of the parameter.

 The <strong>field name</strong> defines which field-level data element you are accessing.
 It must immediately follow the colon (':').
 There can be no spaces between the colon and the field name.
 Spaces are allowed within the field name to accommodate custom field names that contain them.

-The optional <strong>",single" indicator</strong> defines how to handle fields with multiple values.
-It must immediately follow the field name and end with the closing delimiter ('+]').
+If no formatting option is present, fields with multiple values are formatted as a comma-delimited text list.
+The formatting option, if present, immediately follows the field name using a comma (,) separator and ends with the closing delimiter ('+]').
 There can be no spaces in this part of the parameter.

-If this part of the parameter is present, only the first value of the field will be returned.
-Use this indicator to limit the data returned for a custom field, taxonomy or metadata field that can have many values.
+The <strong>",single" option</strong> defines how to handle fields with multiple values.
+If this option is present, only the first value of the field will be returned.
+Use this option to limit the data returned for a custom field, taxonomy or metadata field that can have many values.

-The optional <strong>",export" indicator</strong> for display of array fields with multiple values.
-It must immediately follow the field name and end with the closing delimiter ('+]').
-There can be no spaces in this part of the parameter.
-If this part of the parameter is present, the PHP `var_export` function is used to return a string representation of all the elements in an array field.
+The <strong>",export" option</strong> changed the display of array fields with multiple values.
+If this option is present, the PHP `var_export` function is used to return a string representation of all the elements in an array field.

 There are six prefix values for field-level data.
 Prefix values must be coded as shown; all lowercase letters.